Difference Between Rebates And Feed In Tariffs In QLD

 Another difference between the solar feed-in tariff and rebates is eligibility.

-All new solar customers are eligible for rebates on their purchases.
+Most new solar customers in QLD are eligible for rebates on their purchases.
 However, these purchases must be made from accredited rooftop solar installers.

 The Clean Energy Council accredited solar installers from whom you can buy your solar panels.
 Only Clean Energy Council-approved solar installers can provide you with a small-scale trading certificate from which the rebate rate is calculated.

 To get accredited solar installers, you can go to GoSolarQuotes.
 At the top of the page, enter your zip code.
 You will get three free installation estimates for your preferred solar power system.